react-navigation/react-navigation/README.md

 for a higher degree of shared code.

 Once stable, NavigationExperimental will be depracated in favor of React Navigation.
-React Navigation is a is a collaboration between people from Facebook, Exponent and the React community at large.
+React Navigation is a collaboration between people from Facebook, Exponent and the React community at large.

 ## [Getting started](https://reactnavigation.org/docs/intro/)